althonos/pyrodigal/paper/paper.md

 The performance of the connection scoring was evaluated on 50 bacterial sequences of various length, as shown in \autoref{fig:benchmark}.
-It suggests that even with the added cost of the initial pass, enabling the heuristic filter saves about half of the time needed to score connections between all nodes of a sequence.
+It suggests that even with the added cost of the additional pass for each node, enabling the heuristic filter saves about half of the time needed to score connections between all the nodes of a sequence.

-![Evaluation of the connection scoring performance with different heuristic filter backends (SSE2 or AVX2) or without enabling the filter (None). *Each sequence was processed 10 times on a quiet i7-8550U CPU @ 1.80GHz*. \label{fig:benchmark}](figure2.svg){width=100%}
+![Evaluation of the connection scoring performance with different heuristic filter SIMD backends (SSE2 or AVX2) or without enabling the filter (None).
+*Each sequence was processed 10 times on a quiet i7-8550U CPU @ 1.80GHz*. \label{fig:benchmark}](figure2.svg){width=100%}

 # Availability

-Pyrodigal is distributed on the Python Package Index (PyPI) under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0).
+Pyrodigal is distributed on PyPI under the
+[GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0).
 Pre-compiled distributions are available for MacOS, Linux and Windows x86-64, as well as Linux Aarch64 machines.
 A [Conda](https://conda.io/) package is